 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-About 40 projects provided expanded access to experts for improved design and implementation of projects, including support to policy and investment dialogues, and support in developing communication plans for enhanced stakeholder engagement
+Close to 50 project development support has been provided through expanded access to experts for improved design and implementation of projects, including support to policy and investment dialogues, and support in developing communication plans for enhanced stakeholder engagement

 Supported the establishment of high level Water Advisory Group composed of eminent experts and practitioners to provide expert strategic advice on ADB's water agenda